 - Informing projects of results: May 2026

-- Hellenic Centre for Marine Research, Greece (in-kind)
+- The Hellenic Centre for Marine Research, Greece with in-kind contributions

-This Joint Action is indicated to be co-branded with the United Nations Decade of Ocean Science for Sustainable Development
+This Joint Action is co-branded with the United Nations Decade of Ocean Science for Sustainable Development.